 ABOUT THE BOOK

-My thanks to Laura Sherlock for the advanced reader copy, in return for a fair and honest review.
+My thanks to the author for an advanced reader copy, in return for a fair and honest review!